FlutterFlow/flutterflow-documentation/docs/ff-concepts/file-handling/clear-delete-media.md

 ## Delete Data

-Using this action, you can delete the uploaded media, such as photos, videos, and PDF files, from the [Firebase Storage](https://firebase.google.com/docs/storage).
+Using this action, you can delete the uploaded media, such as photos, videos, and PDF files, from the [Firebase Storage](https://firebase.google.com/docs/storage) or [Supabase Storage](https://supabase.com/storage).

 <div style={{
     position: 'relative',